-I. A "round" is a discrete stage in a competition leading to the eventual identification of finalists.
+- I. A "round" is a discrete stage in a competition leading to the eventual identification of finalists.
 In an elimination Kumite competition, a round eliminates fifty percent of contestants within it, counting byes as contestants.
 In this context, the round can apply equally to a stage in either primary elimination or repechage.
-In a matrix, or "round robin" competition, a round allows all contestants in a pool to fight once.
+In a matrix, or "round robin" competition, a round allows all contestants in a pool to fight once. - II.

-- II.
 The use of contestants' names causes problems of pronunciation and identification.

-Tournament numbers should be allotted and used. - III.
+Tournament numbers should be allotted and used.

+- III.
 When lining up before a match, a team will present the actual fighters.
 The unused fighter(s) and the Coach will not be included and shall sit in an area set aside for them. - IV.
 In order to compete male teams must present at least three competitors and female teams must present at least two competitors.
-A team with less than the required number of competitors will forfeit the match (Kiken). - V. The fighting order form can be presented by the Coach or a nominated contestant from the team.
+A team with less than the required number of competitors will forfeit the match (Kiken). - V. When announcing disqualification by KIKEN the Referee will signal by pointing his finger towards the side of the missing contest or team, announce Aka/Ao no Kiken", and then signal Kachi (win) for the opponent. - VI.
+The fighting order form can be presented by the Coach or a nominated contestant from the team.
 If the Coach hands in the form, he must be clearly identifiable as such; otherwise, it may be rejected.
 The list must include the name of the country or club the belt colour allotted to the team for that match and the fighting order of the team members.
-Both the competitor's names and their tournament numbers must be included and the form signed by the coach, or a nominated person. - VI.
+Both the competitor's names and their tournament numbers must be included and the form signed by the coach, or a nominated person. - VII.
 Coaches must present their accreditation together with that of their competitor or team to the official table.
-The coach must sit in the chair provided and must not interfere with the smooth running of the match by word or deed. - VII.
+The coach must sit in the chair provided and must not interfere with the smooth running of the match by word or deed. - VIII.
 If, through an error in charting, the wrong contestants compete, then regardless of the outcome, that bout/match is declared null and void.
 To reduce such errors the winner of each bout/match must confirm victory with the control table before leaving the area.